astronomer/airflow-dbt-elt/README.md

 - If you make changes to the dbt project, you will need to run `dbt compile` in order to update the `manifest.json` file.
 This may be done manually during development, as part of a CI/CD pipeline, or as a separate step in a production pipeline run *before* the Airflow DAG is triggered.
 - The sample dbt project contains the `profiles.yml`, which is configured to use environment variables.
-If the environment variables do not exist, we default to use Astronomer's containerized Postgres database.
-This is **solely for the purpose of this demo**.
-In a production environment, you should use a production-ready database and use environment variables or some other form of secret management for the database credentials.
+The database credentials from an Airflow connection are passed as environment variables to the `BashOperator` tasks running the dbt commands.
 - Each DAG runs a `dbt_seed` task at the beginning that loads sample data into the database.
-Again, this is simply for the purpose of this demo.
+This is simply for the purpose of this demo.